How does PREVYMIS work?

 Know the medicines you take.
 Keep a list of medicines and show it to your healthcare provider and pharmacist when you get a new medicine.
 Your healthcare provider or pharmacist will tell you if it is safe to take PREVYMIS with other medicines.
 Do not start or stop taking another medicine without telling your healthcare provider first.

-The most common side effects of PREVYMIS include nausea, diarrhea, vomiting, swelling in your arms and legs, cough, headache, tiredness, and stomach (abdominal) pain.
-These are not all the possible side effects of PREVYMIS.
+The most common side effects of PREVYMIS in adults who have received a hematopoietic stem cell transplant include: nausea, diarrhea, vomiting, swelling in your arms and legs, cough, headache, tiredness, and stomach (abdominal) pain.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.